asean-rssa/tf_azure_deployment/README.md

 # Terraform patterns for Azure Databricks deployments

-Folders are independent to each other, each represents a Terraform pattern on Azure Databricks.
-You are also encouraged to mix and match based on your environmental requirements.
+Subdirectories are independent to each other, each represents a Terraform pattern of Azure Databricks workspace deployment.

-This repo includes:
+Azure Databricks deployment patterns:
+1. `adb-exfiltration-protection`, classic hub-spoke firewall setup for blog: https://databricks.com/blog/2020/03/27/data-exfiltration-protection-with-azure-databricks.html.
-1. Azure Databricks workspace, with external hive metastore.
+2. `adb-external-hive-metastore`, Azure Databricks workspace with private endpoint connection to external hive metastore.
-2. Azure Databricks workspace, with multiple private links: Data Plane - Control Plane PL, Data Plane - DBFS PL.
+3. `adb-private-links`, Azure Databricks workspace with multiple private links and firewall: Data Plane - Control Plane PL, Data Plane - DBFS PL.
-3. Azure Databricks workspace, with squid proxy to filter outbound traffic, decoupling data exfiltration costs from data volume.
+4. `adb-with-squid-proxy`, Azure Databricks workspace, with squid proxy to filter outbound traffic, decoupling data exfiltration costs from data volume.
+5. `adb-service-endpoint-policy-experiment`, an experimental setup with service endpoint policy, this setup is just for reference and trial using SEP.
+Granular egress outbound control through SEP is not directly supported.